Hunting at Grassy Slough

 Grassy Slough Hunting Rules and Regulations

-There are two areas within the preserve that will be closed to hunting.
-These include the area surrounding the overlook of Grassy Slough and the immediate area surrounding the private residence of the Moore Family.
-These areas will be posted as “Restricted Areas – Closed to Hunting” and are specified on this map.
+Please note, there are two areas within the preserve that will be restricted to hunting.
+These include the area surrounding the overlook of Grassy Slough and the immediate area surrounding the private residence of the Moore family.
+These areas are posted as “Restricted Areas – Closed to Hunting” and are specified on this map.
 The remainder of the preserve is open to hunting.

 Frequently Asked Questions

 What do I do in case of an emergency?

 The nearest hospital is approximately 20 miles from Grassy Slough: Massac Memorial Hospital, 28 Chick St. in Metropolis, IL, 62960.
 Call 618-524-2176 or dial 911.
 To contact Illinois Department of Natural Resources Conservation Police, call the Johnson County Sheriff at 618-658-8264.